swanson/swanson.github.com/_posts/2015-10-19-code-neutral.md

 Cleaning up a bunch of unused code is like cleaning your desk.
 If you don't do it periodically, it just [breeds a larger mess][bw].
 We don't want people to start thinking it's okay to leave big chunks of unused code in the project.

 (Note: I am not interested in "cheating" by removing whitespace or re-formatting code to artificially inflate my stats.
-Only legitimately removals were allowed!)
+Only legitimate removals were allowed!)

 Over a couple of weeks, I would actively try to remove code from the project.
 I noticed a few themes and identified some hot-spots that seem generally applicable.